 We prefer Adobe Illustrator, .eps or .ai, but if you do not have this, we can work with whatever files you send.

-But the answer is yes, we can make a double sided flag, and we will make it as light as possible so that it will lift in a light breeze using one of a number of techniques we have developed over the years.
-Send us your image and we will discuss it with you to achieve the best possible outcome
+As these flags are heavier than a standard single sided flag, which means they need a certain amount of wind for them to fly properly, we will make it as light as possible so that it will lift in a light breeze using one of a number of techniques we have developed over the years.
+Send us your image and we will discuss it with you to achieve the best possible outcome.

 In Australia it is common for all foreign national flags to be made to the same 2 : 1 proportions as the Australian flag, so that when flown in a line of flags they all look the same size, giving rise to the term “Made to Australian Standard”!
 However there is often a need for a foreign national to be made to its official proportions.
 Flags of All Nations makes flags to any size or proportion, and if one of official proportions is destined to fly beside the Australian flag, we can make it to the same AREA so that it will look the same size and therefore not breach flag etiquette.